NEC-CIS-11/Character-Counter-for-Names/README.md

 ![Screenshot (467)](https://github.com/NEC-CIS-11/Character-Counter-for-Names/assets/125232234/2a70d1de-e3ac-40aa-bb74-03e00927a79b)

 ## How-it-Works
-- The program uses an array to keep track of the counts for each letter.
+- The program uses an array to keep track of the frequencies of each letter.
 - It converts each letter to a corresponding position in that array.
 - It increments the count for each letter as it reads through your string.